ryurko/Carnegie-Mellon-Baseball-Analytics-Workshop/README.md

 The first half of the workshop focuses on working with the `Lahman` package to learn basic `R` data exploration techniques (using the `dplyr` and `ggplot2` packages).

 The second half of the workshop uses PITCHf/x and Statcast data to generate a game plan for the Pirates against the Reds.
-This involves exploring the pitch-by-pitch data, to identify tendencies in the Reds hitters from their strengths and weaknesses against certain pitches, to where they are most likely to hit the ball.
+This involves exploring the pitch-by-pitch data to identify tendencies in the Reds hitters, from their strengths and weaknesses against certain pitches, to where they are most likely to hit the ball.